Nonmetals Oxygen Compatibility Requirements: Guide to CGA/EIGA Compliance

 A test sample is submerged in liquid oxygen in preparation for a mechanical impact sensitivity (LOXMIS) test.

 In the pneumatic impact (oxygen pressure surge) test, a sample of the nonmetal is placed in a sample cup positioned at the end of a surge tube.
-An upstream closed valve, holding high-pressure oxygen on its upstream side, is quickly opened to introduce oxygen to the surge tube, which causes pneumatic impact and compression heating at the sample, mimicking the transient pressurization that can occur in an operational setting depending on pressurization rates.
+An upstream closed valve, holding high-pressure oxygen on its upstream side, is quickly opened to introduce oxygen to the surge tube, which causes pneumatic impact and compression heating at the sample.
+This mimics the transient pressurization and subsequent heating that can occur in an operational setting such as an oxygen cylinder valve rapidly pressurizing a regulator downstream, or a ball valve rapidly pressurizing a closely-coupled valve downstream.
 Researchers observe how the nonmetal reacts to these conditions, looking for any signs of ignition or other undesirable outcomes.

-Signs of ignition are visible though a sight glass during a gaseous fluid impact sensitivity (GFIS) test, performed on a non-metal PTFE sample.
+Signs of ignition are visible through a sight glass during a gaseous fluid impact sensitivity (GFIS) test, performed on a non-metal PTFE sample.

-The CGA/EIGA documents provide the following guidelines for nonmetal selection intended for use in oxygen:
+The CGA/EIGA documents provide the following guidelines for nonmetal selection intended for use in oxygen, which can be viewed as compliance requirements for industrial oxygen piping and equipment:

-• AIT should provide a margin of at least 100°C (212°F) above the operating temperature.
+• AIT provides a margin of at least 100°C (212°F) above the operating temperature.

 • For liquid oxygen (LOX) service, nonmetals shall pass a mechanical impact (LOXMIS) test in LOX.
 This is a mandatory requirement.

-The CGA/EIGA documents provide additional considerations for lubricants and locking compounds:
+The CGA/EIGA documents provide additional considerations for lubricants and locking compounds, which are considered compatible if the following conditions are met:

 2. Lubricants must pass a pneumatic impact test (gaseous fluid impact sensitivity or GFIS test) in gaseous oxygen at a pressure of at least 50 bar (725 psi) higher than the maximum operating pressure.